danamag/stremio-addons-list/README-community.md

 - a new issue is created (a new addon was submitted)
 - a new release was created
 - a new commit was made
+- a label was created, edited or removed